Distance Education: Pros and Cons

 indicated.
 Also, each has a brief description and video presentation from the teacher, thanks to which you can find

-out who this course is for.
+out who this course.

 How to become a student?

 You need to register on the site, fill out a form, sign up for any courses you like, and then the user will receive a

 reminder of the start of classes.
 By the way, if you didn’t manage to sign up on time, you can still join up.
 True, you

 will have to quickly catch up on the missed material, because learning takes place in real time.
 So, every week on

 the course page video lectures with subtitles, text notes, textbooks, homework and tests must be laid out, which must